leonOnetype/HID-detection/README.md

 ## Notes on Building the Project ##
 To develop this application, the following libraries were used:
 Libraries:
-pygame
+- pygame
-pywinusb
+- pywinusb
-pynput (for console mode)
+- pynput
-keyboard (for console mode)
+- keyboard
 Please ensure that these libraries are installed if you don't have them already.
 You can install them using the following commands:

 - pip install pygame